 THE OPPORTUNITIES OF EXTENDED SEA KAYAKING

 Ocean kayaking offers a rich opportunity to study the complexities of our interaction with sea and island environments; it gives us relaxing and rejuvenating time away from our daily responsibilities.
-Islands provide a powerful, dynamic, and often wild foothold from which to witness the wonders of the natural world…and to perfect the art of the siesta and beachcombing.
+Islands provide a powerful, dynamic, and often wild foothold from which to witness the wonders of the natural world - and to perfect the art of the siesta and beach combing.
 For others, developing seamanship skills and integrating environmental, logistical, and interpersonal factors into what we create for that day are paramount.
+MIKCo offers outfitting for experienced paddlers with high level British Canoeing or ACA certifications.
+Concerted planning is necessary to insure minimal impact on our fragile island ecosystems.

-Our fleet includes Nigel Dennis Kayaks (NDK), Necky, and Valley Canoe Products (VCP) boats from 16’ to 18’; expedition doubles are 22’.
-These are primarily fiberglass and glass/kevlar boats.
+MIKCo maintains a fleet of Nigel Dennis Kayaks fiberglass and RM boats.
 We believe that we have one of the finest sea kayak selections available in the Northeast.
 We work with you to fit a kayak to each person’s skills, athleticism, and interests.
 Visit our Retail Boat Store to learn more about these expedition grade boats.

 EXPEDITION TRIP PLANNING